VA Loan Benefits

 8. Low Credit and Debt-to-Income Expectations

 When a lender grants your request for a loan, they are taking a risk.
-As such, they will check your credit score and your debt-to-income ratio to assess your likelihood of repaying the amount you’ve borrowed.
+As such, they will check your credit score and debt-to-income (DTI) ratio to assess your likelihood of repaying the borrowed amount.

 Because your loan is backed by the VA, though, the requirements are far less strenuous.
 In other words, you do not have to have the same excellent credit to obtain a VA loan as you would for a conventional home loan.

-VA lenders will take a holistic look at your DTI ration and your credit score rather than setting a concrete standard minimum or maximum requirement.
+VA lenders will take a holistic look at your DTI ratio and your credit score rather than setting a concrete standard minimum or maximum requirement.
+Most VA lenders will require a minimum credit score of 620 and DTI ratio of 41% or less.

 While you may not think of a required appraisal of the home you’re looking to buy as a benefit, you should.

-For only $300 to $500, you’ll get a professional opinion on the safety, structure and stability of your prospective house.
-Whichever way the inspection goes, you’ll get some peace of mind knowing you won’t be moving into an unsafe home.
+With a VA appraisal, you’ll get a professional opinion on the safety, structure and stability of your prospective house.
+Whichever way the VA appraisal goes, you’ll get some peace of mind knowing you won’t be moving into an unsafe home.
 You’ll also get a fair market value estimate, assessing what your home is actually worth, which is a good starting point for price negotiations.

-The greatest benefits of the VA loan program, perhaps, is its core mission.
+The VA loan program’s greatest benefit is its core mission.
 Unlike some other programs whose driving motivation is profit, the VA is dedicated to helping veterans and military personnel get the homes of their dreams and stay in them.

 That’s why they guarantee around one-fourth of the mortgage in case of default.
-While few VA loan recipients default on their payments and face foreclosure, it is comforting to know that you have the VA’s support in that worst-case scenario.
+While few VA loan recipients default on their payments and face foreclosure, knowing that you have the VA’s support in that worst-case scenario is comforting.

 Bottom Line

 Those are just a handful of the big-time financial benefits of VA loans.
-These powerful lending tools have helped more than 18 million veterans become homeowners in the last seven decades.
-All these unique benefits, in the end, add up to savings and security not often found elsewhere.
+These powerful lending tools have helped over 18 million veterans become homeowners in the last seven decades.
+All these unique benefits add up to savings and security not often found elsewhere.

 Equal Housing Opportunity